zuhdil/akvo-rsr/akvo/templates/reportserver/README.md

 ## Deployment to reportserver
-The report has one parameter, TheProjectId, which is created on the RS as a Dataset parameter, key=TheProjectId, BIRT, query="select id from rsr_project order by id desc"
+The report has one parameter, ID, which is created on the RS as a Dataset parameter, key=ID, BIRT, query="select id from rsr_project order by id desc"

+## Adding custom fonts
+This will only work on Reportserver 3 and later.

+Put .ttf files in /usr/share/fonts/truetype/ and restart the webserver

 ## Access by URL